 All keys issued are the property of the College.
 Keys may not be duplicated or transferred to other persons.
-Keys must be presented when requested by College administrators, University Police and Resident Assistants.
+Keys must be presented when requested by College administrators, University Police, Residence Hall Directors and Resident Assistants.

 Keys must be returned to the appropriate locations to avoid unnecessary billing charges.
-Keys should be returned to the building Resident Assistant (RA) Office or the Resident Hall Director (RHD) Office when the student leaves/ checks out of housing or at the end of each semester.
-If a key replacement is requested by a student, the resident will be billed \$110 immediately.
+Lost or found keys should be returned to the building Resident Assistant (RA) Office or the Resident Hall Director (RHD) Office when the student leaves/ checks out of housing or at the end of each semester.

 Students must appropriately inform Office of Residential Life or a student or professional staff member within 24 hours of keys being misplaced or lost.